autoplot/documentation/javadoc/org/autoplot/dom/PlotElement.md

-# org.autoplot.dom.PlotElementRepresents the method for painting data on to a plot, and filters that
+# org.autoplot.dom.PlotElement

- are applied to the data before plotting.
+Represents the method for painting data on to a plot, and filters that are applied to the data before plotting.

-PlotElement( )
+# PlotElement( )

 ***